-Today we left the Elkhorn Inn after a most wonderful one night stay and drove US 52 to Interstate 77 to Hillsville where we gassed up the rental car.
-I got mini chocolate donuts for a moving breakfast and Robin called David Preisley who would meet us at the Tweetsie Railroad this morning.
-We then made the trip on US 221 to Boone then a quick trip down US 321 and pulled into the upper parking lot.
-As soon as we started walking, here came my good friend David Preisley bearing gifts for Robin and I in the form of two Tweetsie plastic cups.
+Today we left the Elkhorn Inn after a wonderful one night stay and drove US 52 to Interstate 77 to Hillsville where we gassed up the rental car.
+I bought package of mini chocolate donuts for a moving breakfast and Robin called David Pressley who would meet us at the Tweetsie Railroad this morning.
+We then drove on US 221 to Boone then a quick trip down US 321 and pulled into the upper parking lot.
+As soon as we started walking, here came my good friend David Pressley bearing gifts for Robin and I in the form of two Tweetsie plastic cups.
 We went inside the ticketing area and picked up our guest ticket then walked out to board the next train of the day which was out on the railroad.Tweetsie Railroad

-Tweetsie Railroad is a family oriented Wild West theme park located between Boone and Blowing Rock, North Carolina, United States.
-The centerpiece of the park is a 3-mile ride on a train pulled by one of Tweetsie Railroad's historic narrow-gauge steam locomotives.
+Tweetsie Railroad is a family oriented Wild West theme park located between Boone and Blowing Rock, North Carolina.
+The centerpiece of the park is a three-mile ride on a train pulled by one of Tweetsie Railroad's historic narrow-gauge steam locomotives.
 The park also features a variety of amusement rides, live shows, a zoo and other attractions geared towards families with children.
 The park also hosts a variety of special events throughout the year.Tweetsie Railroad History

 Opened in 1957, Tweetsie Railroad began as an excursion train ride pulled by steam locomotive 12, the only surviving narrow gauge engine of the East Tennessee and Western North Carolina Railroad (ET&WNC).
 Built in 1917 by the Baldwin Locomotive Works, 12 is a 3 foot narrow gauge 4-6-0 coal-fired locomotive that was used from 1918 to 1940 to haul passengers and freight over the ET&WNC's 66-mile line running through the Appalachian Mountains from Johnson City to Boone, North Carolina.
 The name "Tweetsie" was given to the original East Tennessee and Western North Carolina Railroad by area residents who became accustomed to the shrill "tweet, tweet" of the train whistles that echoed through the mountains.
 The nickname stuck with the railroad and its trains, and became more identifiable than the railroad's original name.